shilpasayura/Python-DSA-2/README.md

 # Python
-Implementations of Data structures and alogirthms in Python language
+Implementations of Data structures and Algorithms in Python language